 d) Building and developing a sufficient group of existing frameworks to support investment in infrastructure for cloud computing, taking into consideration relevant standards recognized or under study in the other two ITU Sectors.

-e) Costs associated with the adoption of cloud computing.
+e) Study in depth the creation of cost models for the adoption of cloud computing.

-f) Develop case studies of successful cloud-computing platforms used in developing countries.
+f) Continue to develop case studies of successful cloud-computing platforms used in developing countries.

+g) Work in collaboration with ITU-T Study Groups 13 and 20 to identify better solutions to the challenges arising in regard to access to cloud computing.

 3 Expected output